1. State Law Determines Workers’ Compensation Requirements and Penalties

-- The number of employees you have.
+- Number of employees.
 Sometimes the smaller the business, the smaller the fine.
 For example, in New York, a noncompliant business with fewer than five employees may face fines of $1,000 to $5,000.
-For more than five employees, fines can reach $50,000.
+For businesses with more than five employees, the fine can reach $50,000.

-- The reason you don't have coverage.
-Penalties can go up if a court decides you intentionally lied about the number of employees you have or the jobs they perform.
-In Pennsylvania [PDF], intentional noncompliance is a felony.
+- The reason for noncompliance.
+Penalties can go up if a court decides you purposefully misrepresented the number of employees you have or the jobs they perform.
+In Pennsylvania, intentional noncompliance is a felony.

-- The number of days you don't have coverage.
-In Illinois, a business owner who “knowingly and willfully fails to obtain insurance” faces up to a $500 per day in fines.
+- The number of days a business is noncompliant.
+In Illinois, a business owner who knowingly fails to obtain insurance faces up to a $500 per day of noncompliance.

-2. Breaking Workers’ Comp Laws Can Mean Criminal Charges in Some States
+2. Workers’ Comp Noncompliance Can Mean Criminal Charges in Some States

-This isn't a definitive list, so be sure to read up about penalties where you live.
+This isn't a definitive list, so be sure to read up on your responsibilities.

-Each state has its own Workers’ Compensation system, and that includes determining the premium.
-For example, the National Academy of Social Insurance reports [PDF] that Alaska has the highest employer cost at $2.58 per $100 of covered payroll.
-The lowest is in Massachusetts, at just $0.74 per $100 of covered payroll.
+Each state has its approach to Workers’ Compensation, and that includes determining policy premiums.
+For example, the National Academy of Social Insurance reports West Virginia has the highest employer cost at $1.55 per $100 of covered payroll as of 2015.
+The lowest was Texas at just $0.31 per $100 of covered payroll.

 You can learn more about Workers' Compensation costs in “How Much Is Workers’ Comp Insurance?”